2. Installing Visual C# 2008

 }

-The [MyApplication2] project now has two classes with a static Main method.
-You must tell the project which one to run:
+The [MyApplication2] project now has two classes with a static method Main.
+The project must be told which :

 ![]() |

-- in [2]: the choice of which class to run when the project is executed (F5 or Ctrl-F5)
+- in [2]: select the class to be executed when the project is run (F5 or Ctrl-F5)

-- in [3]: the type of executable produced—here, a Console application will produce an .exe file.
+- in [3]: type of executable produced - ici a Console application will produce an .exe file.

-- in 4: the name of the generated executable (without the .exe)
+- in 4: the name of the executable produced (without the .exe)

-- in [5]: the default namespace.
+- en [5]: the default namespace.
 This is the one that will be generated in the code of each new class added to the project.
-It can then be changed directly in the code, if necessary.
+It can then be changed directly in the code, if required.